 - The department has access to 1.5, 3 and 7 Tesla MRI, Pet Scanning, a cyclotron, dedicated SPECT and has its own radiosotope dispensary.

-- Your lecturers are operating at the forefront of the profession with a balance of research and clinical practice.
+- Your lecturers are operating at the forefront of the profession with a balance of research and clinical practice, perfect for studying Medical Science.

 - The research component of this programme allows you to develop valuable skills for practising and interpreting research.